edu-python-course/django-template/README.md

 # DJANGO PROJECT TEMPLATE

-DISCLAIMER: this repository will help you to set up your environment for the development, but you definitely should be able to do it yourself.
+_**DISCLAIMER**: this repository will help you to set up your environment for the development, but you definitely should be able to do it yourself._

 This repository's purpose is to help newcomers to get their first Django project ready for the development as soon as possible.
 It has some minimalistic